xaviertquinn/xaviertquinn.github.io/aboutme.md

 ---
-🎶 When I am not thinking about data analytics, you will find me listening to music or exploring my family history
+🎶 When I am not working on data projects, you will find me listening to music or exploring my family history

 🎧 I'm a huge fan of Joshua Radin and Sleeping At Last